OmidChaghaneh/BSC/README.md

 2. `frequencies.csv`: Frequency values
 3. `depths.csv`: Depth values

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-[Add your license information here]

-## Support

-For questions and support, please open an issue in the GitHub repository.
+For questions, please open an issue in the GitHub repository.